Sobriety Through the Holidays: 7 Strategies to Stay Sober and Strong

 If you do slip, pause.
 Breathe.
 Talk to someone.
 Reflect on what triggered you and plan how to handle it better next time.
 The most important thing is getting back up.

-You can also revisit these 7 holiday sobriety strategies as a reset.
+Therapies like Dialectical Behavior Therapy (DBT) can help you respond with resilience, not regret.
 Every step you take, especially the hard ones, shows strength.
-You’re not starting over; you’re starting wiser.
+You’re not starting over; you’re starting wiser..

 Common Myths About Sobriety and the Holidays